zextras/tech-doc/source/_includes/multiserver_install.rst

 #.
 Two **Store nodes**, one to be used as the actual Mailserver and
    one to be used as **Logger node**

+In addition to the listed services, an additional functionality (Mesh) adds fault detection and dynamic routing between components of the infrastructure.

    .. warning:: The **Logger node** must be unique within a |product| infrastructure!

 While your set up may vary, it is important that you install on each